-Cost accounting seeks to determine the cost of unit produced and sold or the services rendered by the business unit with a view to control cost and increase profitability and efficiency of an entity.
+Cost accounting seeks to determine the cost of units produced and sold or the services rendered by the business unit with a view to control cost and increasing the profitability and efficiency of an entity.
 It generally relates estimation of future costs to be incurred.

 iii) Management Accounting:

-Management accounting is the presentation of accounting information is such a way as to assist management for decision making.
+Management accounting is the presentation of accounting information is such a way as to assist management for decisions making.

 Methods of Accounting